Transmediastinal gunshot wound

 A transmediastinal gunshot wound (TMGSW) is a penetrating injury to a person's thorax in which a bullet enters the mediastinum, possibly damaging some of the major structures in this area.
-Hemodynamic instability has been reported in approximately fifty percent of cases with a mortality rate ranging from twenty to forty percent.
+Hemodynamic instability has been reported in about 50% of cases with a mortality rate ranging from 20% to 49%.
 Some studies have shown marked improvement in the mortality rate of patients who survived transfer to the operating room rather than being treated surgically in the ER.

 Presentation

 Complications

 Complications caused by a TMGSW can range from mild to life-threatening depending on which structures are damaged.
 It can be rapidly lethal if a major structure is involved.
 Some of the possible complications caused by a TMGSW are: